Sex Crime Lawyer

-Few criminal convictions have a worse aftermath than one for a sexually related offense.
+Few criminal convictions have worse aftermath than one for a sexually related offense.
 They tend to carry heavy penalties, including lengthy prison sentences.
 However, being released from prison is not the end.
 Florida law also requires people convicted of certain sex offenses to register.
-That information becomes publicly available to potential employers, neighbors, friends, romantic interests and anyone else in Broward County with internet access.
+That information becomes publicly available to potential employers, neighbors, friends, romantic interests, and anyone else in Broward County with internet access.

-Call us today at (954) 716-8538 to schedule a free consultation.
+Call us today at (954) 765-6585 to schedule a free consultation.
 From our Fort Lauderdale office, we represent clients throughout Broward County, including in Hollywood, Pembroke Pines, Coral Springs, Miramar, Davie, Pompano Beach, Plantation, Davie, Deerfield Beach, Weston, Sunrise and Wilton Manors.

 Consent is a critical issue in sexual battery cases.
 If the charges allege and prosecutors can prove that sexual battery occurred as a result of violence or threats of violence, then consent will not be considered given.
 Consent can also be denied if the victim was drugged, unconscious or physically incapable of giving consent due to disability or any other reason.